 Imagine you're walking through an alley that's loaded with these cameras while eating a sandwich.
 Then you throw away the bag in which the sandwich was.
 A camera sees that and assigns you a fine of 50 dollars for littering.
 Your face has been detected and the path you take is now being watched and sent to the police in real time.
 A few minutes later the police comes; you're trying to hide but it's impossible, since there are cameras everywhere, and they know your position.
 In the end, you pay up, the same as anyone who has ever littered.
 This can look funny now, but the technology exists to make this scenario a reality, it's just a matter of implementing it.
 The advertisements for these cameras make it clear - being in the crowd will not protect you.
 Neither will hiding your face, changing clothes, moving somewhere, etc. People will for sure try to find a way to fool this system, and they might even succeed at the beginning - but the algorithms will get better, and will eventually make it impossible to fool them.

 There are other technologies, which have been recently invented, that in the future will fuel the control system.
-Pretty much every new invention has the potential to do that (or even is invented for this reason), but I will try to describe the most important ones.
+Pretty much every new invention has the potential to do that (or even is invented for this reason), but I will try to cover the most important ones.

 There is a massive campaign all over the world to put chips in people's pets, allegedly to "be able to find them", but actually the point is to get people used to the idea of chipping.
 And then they will chip the people.
 In some bars or workplaces they are already being used to, for example, open doors; after enough propaganda they will be injected in every child that is born.
 They will replace ID cards, credit cards, and other current documents.
 They will be required in more and more places, and you won't be able to satisfy basic needs (such as shopping) without them.
 Why do the elites want to chip the people so bad?
 Because it will allow them to create a gigantic database containing the time and place of every person.
 This has already been tried in some American schools, for example: http://www.alternet.org/civil-liberties/kids-tagged-rfid-chips-creepy-new-technology-schools-use-track-everything-kids-do (archive) (MozArchive).
 The children wear ID cards on their necks, and those cards have the chips in them.
 Their position is being sent to the school computers in real time, as well as detecting events such as entering or leaving school, buying lunch, or entering the library.
 It's only a matter of time until we all have them under our skins.

 Advertisements have been with us for a long time, even before technology.
 You can avoid them by installing AdBlock or switching to another TV channel.
 But you won't be able to hide from an advertisement displayed, for example, on grass or the sky.
-I thought that's far into the future before I wrote this article, but actually, this has already been tried: https://thefutureofthings.com/5069-nike-launched-a-holographic-3d-advertising-campaign/ (archive) (MozArchive) This could also be used not only to advertise products, but convince people of the reality of a certain version of events.
+I thought that's far into the future before I wrote this article, but actually, this has already been tried: https://thefutureofthings.com/5069-nike-launched-a-holographic-3d-advertising-campaign/ (archive) (MozArchive) This could also be used not only to advertise products, but convince people of the reality of certain versions of events.

 Already being tested in, for example, California https://www.bloomberg.com/news/articles/2017-02-01/tesla-is-testing-self-driving-cars-on-california-roads (archive) (MozArchive).
 And when they will finally be put into roads, we will keep hearing about how safe they are (this already happens, but will be much more common).
 When people finally get convinced of the safety of these cars, regular cars will be banned since they are allegedly less safe than the computer-controlled ones.
 So we will be able to drive only according to the path the computer chooses, which will of course also be stored in the global database.
-Cars without a steering wheel (already exist) will also prevent fleeing from the police.
+Cars without a steering wheel (that already exist) will also prevent fleeing from the police.

 The final aim of the technological control system is putting together all these tools to allow full control of humanity.
 To use the Internet, you will have to give your real name (or maybe flash a microchip?) - so everything we do there will be connected to our real person.
 All encrypted connections and conversations will be decrypted on the fly and analyzed.
 Freely downloading torrents or even making jokes like "die in a fire" will be a thing of the past.
 All the information you receive will be controlled - similar to what Facebook and Google already do, but globally.